PowerShell/PowerShell-RFC/1-Draft/RFC00XX-PredIctive-IntelliSense.md

 creates a negative impact to customers as it would remove all features of PSReadLine.
 For this reason, Predictive IntelliSense has its own PSReadLine configuration to enable and disable predictions.

+Note - When upgrading PowerShell preview versions, it's important to upgrade to the corresponding version of PSReadLine.
+Incorrect versions will result in an error when PowerShell starts.

 ### Enabling and Disabling Predictions